oxheadalpha/nft-tutorial/packages/fa2-contracts/README.md

 ### Initialize tzGen Environment

-`tzGen` needs to know where is your LIGO source code, Type Script source code and compiled Michelson contracts are located. `init` command creates a `tzGen` environment configuration file `tzgen.json` and has the following options:
+`tzGen` needs to know where is your LIGO source code, TypeScript source code and compiled Michelson contracts are located. `init` command creates a `tzGen` environment configuration file `tzgen.json` and has the following options: